-There’s no doubt that climbing stairs is an extremely effective way to burn calories.
+There’s no doubt that stair-climbing workouts are an extremely effective way to burn calories.
 According to the 2011 Compendium on Physical Activities, stair climbing expends approximately 9.0 METs.
 (A MET, Metabolic Equivalent, is a unit of measuring energy output from physical activity; 1 MET = 1 calorie/kilogram (of bodyweight) per hour and is the amount of energy expended while sitting at rest.)
 Walking at a comfortable pace is approximately 3.3 METs, which means that running stairs can burn about three times the number of calories as going for a walk for the same amount of time.

 The length, height and steepness of the stairs will influence the level of difficulty.
 When starting out, use a set of stairs that takes about 10 to 30 seconds to run up.
 From there, you can increase the distance or number of repetitions to increase the intensity of your workout.

 3-5 minutes of toe-taps, jumps and light stair running